 Expect them to be a little bit scared by it all.
 A well-planned homecoming will help them settle into their new home quickly and, just as importantly, will help you to enjoy the experience a whole lot more.

 The Practical Stuff - what you should have at home for your new puppy

 - A place for your puppy to sleep and something for it to sleep on.
 Start out as you wish to continue.
 This place will be your puppy’s ‘safe’ place so it is worth some thought in advance.
 There are a multitude of dog beds on the market and dog crates are also a great option.
 With a puppy it’s a good idea to have an area penned off using something like baby gates so it has its own space and doesn’t have full run of your house.

-- Puppy food, and food and water bowls – By 8 weeks of age your puppy is completely weaned from its mother and is eating dry food. it’s always a good idea to continue feeding the puppy on what they are used to eating, at least to start with, so ask us in advance the brand and type of food the puppies are already on so you can help them settle in with what they are familiar with.
-Our Green Valley puppies are raised on dry kibble and if you plan to change their diet we recommend you doing so over 2 weeks or so to give their digestive systems a chance to adjust.
+- Puppy food, and food and water bowls – By 8 weeks of age your puppy is weaned from its mother and is eating dry food. it’s always a good idea to continue feeding the puppy on what they are used to eating, at least to start with.
+Ask us in advance the brand and type of food the puppies are already on so you can help them settle in with what they are familiar with.
+If you plan to change their diet we recommend you doing so over 2 weeks or so to give their digestive systems a chance to adjust.